CARARE

 Presentations

 The session was scheduled for recording by EAA.
-Unfortunately there were technical issues with the recording which mean that only a two of the presentations are available in full.
-Introductions to two further presentations are available on our Vimeo channel.
+Unfortunately there were technical issues with the recording which mean that only two of the presentations were available in full plus the introductions to two further presentations.
+We have been able to add recordings for two further presentations.
+All are available on our Vimeo channel.

 External Document